 We who profess the name of Jesus can be sure if we are saved.
 We must never be so foolish to trust any other evidence other than what the Bible gives us.
 Washer's third book is a great resource for the Christian who desires to soberly examine themselves in light of biblical standards.

-I find Washer's three books to be wonderful resources and worthwhile reads.
+I find Washer's three books to be wonderful resources.
+Worthwhile reads.
 However, if forced to discuss weaknesses I can come up with two.

 There were aspects of this section that I found Washer to be interpreting passages in a way that I wasn't sure were completely accurate.
 There is a good chance that he is correct and I am in error.
-However, the other sections were built off better exegetical reasoning and explanation.
+However, the other sections were built off better exegetical reasoning and explanation, in my opinion.

 While this is a weakness, I must admit that the tests Washer covers from 1 John are fantastic.
 He just didn't cover everything.
 In fact, Washer doesn't even include every test from 1 John.
 As a result, this stands out to me as a weakness.
 I would have liked to see this section expanded.